-Dr. Wengui Li is a Lecturer and an ARC DECRA Fellow in School of Civil & Environmental Engineering at University of Technology Sydney (UTS), Australia.
-Dr. Li received his Doctoral degree of Structural Engineering in 2013 under a joint program between Tongji University, China and Northwestern University, USA.
-From 2010 to 2013, he studied with Prof. Surendra P. Shah in Center for Advanced Cement-Based Materials (ACBM) at Northwestern University, USA.
-Dr. Li was awarded the Australia Research Council Discovery Early Career Researcher Award (ARC DECRA Fellow) in 2015.
-He joined University of Technology Sydney as a Lecturer in 2016.
+Dr Wengui Li is a Senior Lecturer in School of Civil and Environmental Engineering at University of Technology Sydney (UTS), Australia.
+Dr Li received his Joint Doctoral Degree of Structural Engineering from Tongji University and Northwestern University (USA).
+From 2010 to 2013, he studied in the Center for Advanced Cement-Based Materials (ACBM) with Prof Surendra P. Shah at Northwestern University, USA.
+In 2015, Dr. Li was awarded the Australia Research Council Discovery Early Career Researcher Award (ARC DECRA Fellow).

-Dr. Li has published more than 70 international journal papers, and also reviewed papers of 20 international journals in the areas of concrete materials and structures.
+Dr Li has published more than 100 international journal papers, and also reviewed papers of 20 international journals in the areas of concrete materials and structures.
 He is the member of the following professional societies.

 - American Concrete Institute (ACI)